 - you must vacate the platform to enable the train to be cleaned

 - the toilets will be open for two people or one family group at a time (there are three separate toilets available at Kemsley Down)

-- the Footplate Café will have restricted access with tea, coffee and hot chocolate being supplied in takeaway cups, all other food and drink will be pre-packaged
+- the Footplate Café sells tea, coffee and hot chocolate in takeaway cups, all other food and drink will be pre-packaged

 - picnics may be enjoyed outside, tables are spaced for social distancing

 - there will be no shared toys for the kids to play with in front of the Footplate Café.

 You must return on the train you arrived on and in the same compartment.

 At Sittingbourne Viaduct there will be no time to take a photo of the engine before it is run-round.
 You will be encouraged to leave the station before the run-round is complete as this will enable the car park to empty before the next passengers arrive.
 Please note our free car park will be closed shortly after the arrival of the last train from Kemsley Down.

 Online ticketing is provided for us by TicketSource, this is a UK-based business that is a specialist box office retailer.
 This is why the platform at Sittingbourne Viaduct station is shown as the stage in the booking system.
 The Sittingbourne & Kemsley Light Railway is absorbing the booking fee for the processing of your e-ticket.